insideout10/wordlift-plugin/src/readme.txt

 == Frequently Asked Questions ==

-=Why shall I use WordLift?=
+= Why shall I use WordLift? =

 The purpose of using WordLift is to (1) categorize your content, (2) help people find content of interest to them, and (3) help WordLift describe your contents in *machine-readable* format so that other computers can re-use it.

-=Why shall I publish my contents as Linked Data?=
+= Why shall I publish my contents as Linked Data? =

 Richer metadata helps making content discoverable, searchable, and provides new means to reaching your audience.
 Organising web contents around concepts or entities rather than traditional web pages helps improve navigation, content re-use, content re-purposing and search engine rankings.